jodusan/manga/README.md

 ## Usage

-**Only valid README is on the master branch**

-Datasets should be downloaded at the following locations:

--   `data/MangaOnline/train and /data/MangaOnline/test`
--   `data/Manga546/`

 In order to run prediction on a single image you can use predict.py files while the training can be executed by running the branch-name.py file.
+The best results are on the UNET-ONLINE-HINT and UNET-ONLINE branches

 ```python
 python3 predict.py img/to/predict.ext
 ```

+For training datasets should be downloaded at the following locations:

+-   `data/MangaOnline/train and /data/MangaOnline/test`

+-   `data/Manga546/`

 # Credits